igorvar/Rep/README.md

 ## Acknowledgements:
 + ironfede/openmcdf for the great library to handle the CFBF format.
 + **Kirill Frolov** — for the article Quick GenBScript By fkirill, which inspired research of SRF and browser scripts.

+**The file SrfInfo.zip.b64.txt contains a base64 encoded zip archive of the project in case downloading is prohibited**